Let the facts work for workers

 Elles van Ark, director of CNV Internationaal

 In Latin-America CNV Internationaal successfully monitors the sugarcane sector.
-Important steps towards a living wage will be taken in the new Bonsucrostandard for sustainable sugar production.
 The monitoring tool plays an important part in mapping the gap between the wage that is being paid to workers and a living wage.

 In the video below, Olivia Bwalya of CNV Internationaal explains how the Fair Work Monitor was developed.